Trump, GOP candidates embrace new digital platform to protect from 'cancel culture'

 The 2022 cycle will be the first mass usage of Campaign Nucleus, Fox News has learned.

-Parscale's focus on the new platform signals his transition away from being a political consultant and re-entering the tech industry, which he had worked in for two decades.
+Parscale's focus on the new platform signals his transition away from being a political consultant and reentering the tech industry, which he had worked in for two decades.
 Parscale, prior to joining the Trump campaign February 2015, was a digital marketing executive.
-His first political job was on Trump's first campaign.
+His first political job was on Trump's 2016 campaign.